RESIDENTIAL STUDENT HANDBOOK

 Laptops in the Classroom

 Participants are encouraged to use laptop computers for appropriate academic purposes in the classroom.
 However, such distracting activities as web browsing, checking email or instant messaging are specifically prohibited.
+All Summer Accelerator participants are expected to have a device to use.
+If your student does not have a device to bring with them, please indicate on the Parent Comments Form so that a device can be provided for them.

 Damages and Charges